One of the mysteries of the English language finally explained.

 - ‘After the first venous blood sample was obtained at rest, strength was evaluated in each leg and a baseline muscle biopsy was performed on the nondominant leg.’

 - ‘People with this sleep disorder feel a creepy-crawly sensation in the legs when they're at rest.’

 - ‘Ultrasound scans will then produce moving pictures of the heart both at rest and during stimulation, which doctors believe will enable them to make an improved, more accurate diagnosis.’

-- 1.1 Not agitated or troubled.‘if you think something's wrong, consult the doctor to set your mind at rest’‘he felt at rest, the tension gone’
+- 1.1 Not agitated or troubled; tranquil.‘if you think something's wrong, consult the doctor and put your mind at rest’‘he felt at rest, the tension gone’

 - ‘If you had doubts about how riveting Manet's subject was to audiences of the time, the documentary section of the show set your mind at rest.’

 - ‘We want to be calm, at rest, in touch with our senses.’

 - ‘Tell me, how are you going to use it - just to set my mind at rest from a security perspective?’